 It is rare when we have enough snow that I cannot get to a job.
 Please be assured I will do everything possible to see your fur child each day even if it’s very early or very late.

 Cat Clients: Please know that I monitor the weather situation closely and will double up on food and water the day before if we are expecting snow.
 Cats do just fine missing a day of human contact (they can’t miss meals though) unless they require medication.
 If they require medication please see if you have a trusted neighbor who can fill in.
 Check with your vet to see if skipping a day will be detrimental.

 Dog Clients: This is where the “potty policy” above comes into play.
 Dogs do much better than cats missing a meal – they can go a while without eating (just don’t tell them that) – but the bathroom breaks are the issue here.
 Please see if there is a trusted neighbor within walking distance who may fill in.
 I will do everything to get to your pets as soon as the roads are passable.

 Cat Sitting Client Requirements

-Outdoor cats: With the exception of feral colonies all outdoor cats must have access to warm and dry accommodations during inclement weather.
-A covered front porch is not acceptable since wind blows rain and snow all over.
+Outdoor only cats: With the exception of feral colonies all outdoor cats must have access to warm and dry accommodations during inclement weather.
+A covered front porch without adequate shelter is not acceptable since wind blows rain and snow all over.